 The Stanley Park Easter Train usually runs during the daytime for just a week or so before Easter in the spring and includes the Easter Bunny, an Easter egg hunt, crafts, games and face painting.

-Tickets for the Easter Train rides are usually about $7 per person, but free for children ages 2 and under.
-In years when they’re offered, tickets for carnival activities normally cost about $2 each.
+Tickets for the Easter Train rides cost around $9 per person, but free for children ages 2 and under.
+This year, tickets were only available online.

 Click Stanley Park Easter Train for more details.